OctopusDeploy/blog/blog/2019-05/powershelldsc-as-template/index.md

 ![](UpdatedLogPath.png)

 Wow!
 That's awesome!
-I can deploy server configuration changes just like I would an application on them!
+I can deploy server configuration changes just like I would an application!
 What if someone was naughty and made a change manually?
 Didn't you say something about monitoring for drift?
 Yup, sure did!
-We can tweak Paul's Machine Policy script to show us which items are no longer in desired state, mark the machine as unhealthy and use Subscriptions to let us know :)
+We can tweak Paul's Machine Policy script to show us which items are no longer in desired state, mark the machine as unhealthy.

 Paul's Machine Policy for monitoring drift looked like this